noodldocs/noodldocs.github.io/2.3/nodes/visual/group.md

 **Align and justify content**

 ![](group-align-and-justify.png ':class=img-size-m')
 Control how children are aligned and justified by default.
-Children can override these settings with their **Alignement** input.
+Children can override these settings with their **Alignment** input.

 The following values control cross-axis alignment, meaning vertical alignment for horizontal layouts, and horizontal alignment for vertical layouts.
 - _Align items start_: Children are stacked at the start of the parent.